Megan Thee Stallion Cried Tears Of Joy Over Her Beyoncé Collab

 Megan discussed how the collab came to be, stating that she was in disbelief when she first got the call that Beyoncé was interested in doing the remix.
 With it now out in the wild, Meg’s grateful for how supportive Bey has been, revealing that she’s always telling her to “keep going” and to “do you.”

-Proceeds from the “Savage” Remix will go to Bread of Life, a Houston organization supporting COVID-19 relief efforts.
+Proceeds from the “Savage” Remix will go to Bread of Life, a Houston organisation supporting COVID-19 relief efforts.

 Prior to the collab, Megan voiced her desire to one day work with Beyoncé.
 Back in 2018, she told Power 105.1 that she was “going to pray to Jesus Christ that it happens.”
 Two years later and here we are.